XRPLF/xrpl-dev-portal/content/reference-rippled.md

 * `internalTransaction` - An internal error occurred when processing the transaction.
 This could be caused by many aspects of the transaction, including a bad signature or some fields being malformed.
 * `internalSubmit` - An internal error occurred when submitting the transaction.
 This could be caused by many aspects of the transaction, including a bad signature or some fields being malformed.
 * `internalJson` - An internal error occurred when serializing the transaction to JSON.
 This could be caused by many aspects of the transaction, including a bad signature or some fields being malformed.

+## submit_multisigned ##

+The `submit_multisigned` command takes a transaction specification with multiple signatures and applies that transaction.
+(TODO: finish this section.)

 ## book_offers ##